Optimization schemes for unitary tensor-network circuit: Abstract

 \section{Abstract}

-We discuss the variational optimization of a unitary tensor-network circuit with different network structures.
+An efficient representation of a quantum circuit is of great importance in achieving a quantum advantage on current Noisy Intermediate Scale Quantum (NISQ) devices and the classical simulation of quantum many-body systems.
+The quantum circuits are playing the key ingredient in the performance of variational quantum algorithms and quantum dynamics in problems of physics and chemistry.
+In this paper, we study the role of the network structure of a quantum circuit in its performance.
+We discuss the variational optimization of quantum circuit (a unitary tensor-network circuit) with different network structures.
 The ansatz is performed based on a generalization of well-developed multi-scale entanglement renormalization algorithm and also the conjugate-gradient method with an effective line search.
 We present the benchmarking calculations for different network structures by studying the Heisenberg model in a strongly disordered magnetic field and a tensor-network $QR$-decomposition.
+Our work can contribute to achieve the most out of NISQ hardware and to classically develop isometric tensor network states.